thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/salvation-and-redemption.md

 toc_max_heading_level: 4
 title: Salvation and Redemption | Because He Lives
 sidebar_label: Salvation and Redemption
-description: Because Jesus lives, I am saved from sin and death through the blood of Jesus Christ.
-Salvation is the entry point and foundation of everything else.
-It's the ultimate reason Jesus came, died and rose again.
+description: Because Jesus lives, I am saved from sin and death through His blood.
+Salvation is the foundation and ultimate reason Jesus came, died, and rose again.
 keywords: ["salvation","salvation through Jesus","eternal life","forgiveness of sins","Freedom from death","Jesus saves","rescued from sin and death","the cross and the empty tomb","made right with God","saved by grace through faith"]
 ---